kacso/android-commons/docs/core/com.github.kacso.androidcommons.core.livedata/-single-live-event/-init-.md

 navigation and Snackbar messages.

 This avoids a common problem with events: on configuration change (like rotation) an update can be emitted if the observer is active.
-This LiveData only calls the observable if theres an explicit call to setValue() or call().
+This LiveData only calls the observable if there's an explicit call to setValue() or call().

 Note that only one observer is going to be notified of changes.